callum-else/Unity2021-Input-Handler/README.md

 The core of this project comes from 3 main scripts: InputHandler, InputHandlerEditor and InputComponents.

-The InputHandler script, and its Editor counterpart, act as an interface between Unity and the core InputComponents, housing all Unity inspector and MonoBehaviour functionality.
+The InputHandler script, and its Editor counterpart, act as an interface between Unity and the core <code>InputComponents</code> objects, housing all Unity inspector and MonoBehaviour functionality.

 The InputComponents script stores the main bulk of the input processing, housing the InputAxis and KeyFormatter classes.